marklogic-community/hands-on-data-modeling/unit-01/README.md

 # Load Data As-Is

-In this unit we want to load the following datasets "As-Is" using MarkLogic Content Pump.
+In this unit we want to load the following datasets "As-Is" using MarkLogic Content Pump (MLCP).

 - ../data/EmployeeTables
 - ../data/EmployeeImages
 - ../data/EmployeeReviews

-The sample mlcp command to load the Employees .csv is as follows:
+## Running MLCP

+This sample mlcp command demonstrates how to load a .csv file from the EmployeeTables directory.
+Refer to the .cfg files for details on which paramters are being passed to mlcp.

-mlcp.bat -options\_file C:\ContentPump8-04\bin\mlcp-cfgs\employees.cfg
+    $ mlcp.bat -options\_file employees.cfg

+See the [MLCP](http://docs.marklogic.com/guide/mlcp) guide for more information.

-Update the following .cfg files appropriately to import their associated content, placing them into collections named for their topics.
+Update the following .cfg files as need to import their associated content, placing them into collections named for their topics.

-See the MLCP guide for help. http://docs.marklogic.com/guide/mlcp

 - employees.cfg (csv file)
 - dept.cfg      (csv file)